sarahghp/data-monster/README.md

 ### Chomping (aka compiling) the file

-To compile a data-monster `.dm` file to js, run
+To compile a data-monster `.dm` file to javascript, run

 ```
 node chomp <filename0> ... <filenameN> [optional output directory]
 ```

+The `-a` flag can also be used to chomp all the files in the current directory